lmjcbs/jewel-tracker/README.md

 ## Usage

-Once dependencies are install successfully run the following command to start the web server:
+Once dependencies are install successfully run the following command from within the project directory to start the web server:

     $ shotgun